cmaureir/progra-alma/lectures/lecture2.rst

 .. index:: for, control variable

 The **for loop with range**
-executes a sequence of sentences a fixed number of times.
+executes a sequence of statements a fixed number of times.

 To keep the count,
-use a **loop variable**
-that takes a different value on each iteration.
+it uses a **control variable** that takes a different value on each iteration.

-One of the syntaxes to use a ``for`` loop with range is the following::
+One of the syntaxes for using a ``for`` loop with range is the following::

-    for variable in range(fin):
+    for variable in range(end):
-        what to do to each value of the control variable
+        what to do for each value of the control variable

 In the first iteration,
-the control variable takes the 0 value.
+the control variable takes value 0.
 At the end of each iteration,
 the variable value increases automatically.
-The loop ends just before the variable takes the ``end`` value.
+The loop ends just before the control variable takes the ``end`` value.

 For example,